ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginManager.md

 ## Accessing the Plugin Class

-The PluginManager always instantiates the plugin's class that is decorated with `@PluginManager.plugin` when the plugin is loaded.
+The [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} always instantiates the plugin's class that is decorated with [@plugin](https://api.acmecse.net/acme.helpers.PluginManager.html#plugin){target="_new"} when the plugin is loaded.
 By default it is only accessible via Plugin information, but it is not directly exposed for access.

 However, it is possible to pass a name for a property in the `@PluginManager.plugin` class decorator, which will cause the instantiated plugin class to be accessible via a property on the PluginManager with that name.